-Environmental Compliance Consultancy (ECC) has been engaged by the proponent (Votorantim Metals Namibia (Pty) Ltd) to undertake an Environmental Impact Assessment (EIA) and an Environmental Management Plan (EMP) in terms of the Environmental Management Act, No. 7 of 2007 and its regulations.
+Environmental Compliance Consultancy (ECC) has been engaged by the proponent (Votorantim Metals Namibia (Pty) Ltd) to undertake an Environmental and Social Impact Assessment (ESIA) and develop an Environmental Management Plan (EMP) in compliance with and as required by the Environmental Management Act, No. 7 of 2007 and its regulations.
 An application for an environmental clearance will be submitted to the relevant competent authorities, the Ministry of Mines and Energy (MME) and the Ministry of Environment, Forestry and Tourism (MEFT).